GauravDataAI/-Sales-Trend-Visualization/README.md

 # 📊 Sales Trend Visualization

-Sales Trend Visualization is a Data Analytics project developed as part of my Data Analytics Internship at CodeTech IT Solutions.
+Sales Trend Visualization is a Python-based Data Analytics project developed as part of my Data Analytics Internship at CodeTech IT Solutions.

-This project focuses on analyzing sales data to understand monthly sales trends, regional performance, category contribution, and top-selling products.
-The goal is to convert raw sales data into meaningful business insights through data analysis and visualization.
+The project focuses on analyzing sales data to identify monthly sales trends, regional performance, category contribution, and top-selling products.
+It helps transform raw sales data into meaningful business insights through data analysis and visualization, supporting data-driven decision-making.

 ---